-A small business will eventually need it’s own commercial premises and will need to enter a Commercial Lease.
+Most small businesses will eventually need commercial premises and will have to enter into a Commercial Lease.
 Many business owners have had experience of renting or buying in the private sector and assume the commercial sector is the same.
 However it is not the same and it can be a minefield to the unwary.

 Many otherwise sensible business owners sign a Commercial Lease without speaking to someone who can explain it to them properly and clearly.
 Finding out the terms of the Lease do not meet your business requirements after you have signed and moved in happens far more often than you may realize and by then it is very hard to do anything about it.